jnsnjit/ctf_writeups_and_notes/Security Operation Center Notes/Splunk Training and Notes/working_with_time.md

 more time functions!<br>

 * _timechart_ --> performs statistical aggregations against time, good with count or sum functions
+* _timewrap_ --> works in sync with timechart to have each time section split into their own charts

 ex:     timechart <stats-funct>(field) by (field) \[span=<int><timescale>\] \[limit=<int>\] <br>

+### Working with Time Zones ###
+dealing with time zones can be tricky! <br>
+* always verify when using time as a metric that it is what is expected for you endpoint display to determine your time zone:
+1. in _preferences_, set Time Zone to default system timezone.
+2. run a search over the last 15 minutes
+3. read event timestamps and verify that with your local time.